 week where we feedback and share information we gathered.

 - One of the major benefits of studying medicine at the University of Manchester is the exceptional anatomy tutorials given once a week in the dissection room (DR).
 These sessions allow students to consolidate their knowledge,

 hands on, through full body dissections and pro-sections.
 The communication skills teaching once a week at Manchester is also amazing and is guided by extremely helpful stimulated patients and teachers who provide a

 really safe space and great feedback to allow you to learn and develop your skills.

 - Manchester is a large, multicultural city and offers a whole host of social opportunities, with the famous Rusholme or “curry mile” just down Oxford Road where most of the main campus is.
 The sports and society opportunities

 are limitless, with plenty of medical societies available, Medsoc being one of the largest on campus.
 On the whole, Manchester Medical School offers endless opportunities and experiences that allow you to grow not only

 as an outstanding medical professional but also as an individual.

--by Meena Rabi, current medical student at the University of Manchester
+-by Meena, studying medicine in the UK, at the University of Manchester